bhattsameer/bhattsameer.github.io/aboutme.md

 </p>
 </div>

 I have stared my journey in the security field as a bug bounty hunter and post completing Bachelor of Engineering in Computer I have stared my professional journey as Security Analyst.
 Currently I am working as Security Analyst and Manager at <a href="https://net-square.com">Net-Square Pvt.
-Ltd.</a> In these 3+ years of experience I have performed pentesting on many national and international Banking, Financial, Government, Health etc. organization's Internal and external applications with direct client communication.
+Ltd.</a> In these 3+ years of experience I have performed pentesting on many national and international Banking, Financial, Government, Health etc. organization's Internal and external applications with direct client communication.</br></br>

-I love 💖 doing things for the infosec community, I contribute to community by making [Vulnerable applications and Labs](https://bhattsameer.github.io/labs) and writing [blog posts](https://bhattsameer.github.io) about my research and stuff I am working on.
+I love 💖 doing things for the infosec community, I contribute to community by making <a href="https://bhattsameer.github.io/labs">Vulnerable applications and Labs</a> and writing <a href="https://bhattsameer.github.io">blog posts</a> about my research and stuff I am working on.

 ### My Skillset: